 A central AC unit filters pollutants and regulates humidity more effectively than a split-system AC.
 Moreover, it keeps the indoor air temperature more steady.
 The initial cost might be higher, but the benefits pay off.

-Regular cleaning and maintenance provide a lot of benefits, including keeping your AC’s performance at the maximum level.
-Dirty filters and coils may re-pollute the indoor air.
-Bad condensation may lead to humidity and mold.
+Regular cleaning and maintenance provide many benefits, including keeping your AC’s performance at the maximum level.
+However, dirty filters and coils may re-pollute the indoor air.
+As a result, lousy condensation may lead to humidity and mold.
 And many other problems resulting from poor maintenance can damage your health.

 For the times when your AC doesn’t need to run, you might need an air purifier and dehumidifier to improve your indoor air quality.
 Moreover, an air purifier cleans your indoor air far more effectively than your AC filters do.

-There are many kinds of filters and technologies for an air purifier or AC unit that can keep pollutants out more effectively than average filters.
+Many filters and technologies for an air purifier or AC unit can keep pollutants out more effectively than average filters.
 For example, there are HEPA filters that can block much smaller particles.
 Ion technology cleans fumes like cigarette smoke or other odors.
 There are also infrared filters that can kill microorganisms.

-Although HVAC systems provide some health benefits, bear in mind that it is just a small factor in your overall well-being.
-Keeping your house clean and taking care of your body can have a much bigger impact.
+Although HVAC systems provide some health benefits, remember that it is just a small factor in your overall well-being.
+For example, cleaning your house and caring for your body can have a much bigger impact.